Welcome

 Exam Warning

 Applying for an enforcement order (such as seizure of goods or an attachment of earnings) does not guarantee payment.
 If the debtor has no assets, or only exempt or secured assets, recovery may be impossible.
-Always consider proportionality and cost before advising a client to pursue enforcement.
+Always consider proportionality and cost before recommending any enforcement step to a client.

 Limits, costs, and practical issues